Custom Grouping Enhancements

 #), it's a comment and ignored.

-path:**/node_modules/** -group path:**/app/utils/requestError.jsx -group path:**src/getsentry/src/getsentry/** +app family:native max-frames=3 function:fetchSavedSearches v-group path:**/app/views/**.jsx function:fetchData ^-group family:native function:SpawnThread v-app -app family:native function:_NSRaiseError ^-group -app family:native function:std::* -app family:native function:core::* -app
+stack.abs_path:**/node_modules/** -group stack.abs_path:**/app/utils/requestError.jsx -group stack.abs_path:**src/getsentry/src/getsentry/** +app family:native max-frames=3 stack.function:fetchSavedSearches v-group stack.abs_path:**/app/views/**.jsx stack.function:fetchData ^-group family:native stack.function:SpawnThread v-app -app family:native stack.function:_NSRaiseError ^-group -app family:native stack.function:std::* -app family:native stack.function:core::* -app

-There are some general recommendations we have to greatly improve the out of the box grouping experience.
+These recommendations will greatly improve your out of the box grouping experience.

 For instance, the following marks as in-app all frames that are below a specific C++ namespace: